AbhishekGowda28/daily-coding/100-js-algo/README.md

 - time = "25:51", the output should be validTime(time) = false;

 - time = "02:76", the output should be validTime(time) = false.

 ---
+# Root Product

+For a given number reduce the given number to single digit by adding each numbers

+**Example**

+For inputNumber = 222, the output should be rootProduct(inputNumber) = 5.

+---